 - Use mindful breathing techniques to help manage your baby’s anxiety without sucking.

 - Drop hints on why giving up the pacifier is a good idea.

 - Read a bedtime story about how a girl who said goodbye to her pacifier and felt happy every time she hugged her new teddy.

 - Try other sensory activities to relax your baby’s nervous system such as blowing bubbles or squeezing bath toys.

 Can I Soothe My Baby Without a Pacifier?

 Is it at all possible to soothe your little one without a pacifier?
+My daughter cried often when I held her as a dad.
 The good news is – yes, absolutely!
 Try out the following:

 - Good old-fashioned rocking and bouncing your baby should do the trick.